Next-Gen Business Power: Unleashing Quantum-AI Potential

 Tim Giuliani

 Orlando, Florida, is leveraging cutting-edge 3D technology to drive economic and community development through one of the world’s most comprehensive regional digital twins.
-Spanning 800 square miles, the model recreates 40 square miles in high fidelity and is used by the Orlando Economic Partnership to attract businesses to the region.
+The model recreates 40 square miles in high fidelity and is used by the Orlando Economic Partnership to attract businesses to the region.
 This Advisor looks at this interactive tool, which integrates data on demographics, infrastructure, and amenities, offering immersive experiences via tablets and VR headsets.

 Cometh the Hour: Trust, Purpose & Leadership in Wartime Ukraine